amandylabs/cordova-plugin-get-app-version/README.md

 ## Credits

+Written by Robert (Jamie) Munro at White October

 Various others have contributed fixes and new features.
 See the CHANGELOG.md for details.

 Original code based on the following Stack Overflow posts: